 With everything wrong with The Lone Ranger, it's easier to pick out what didn't work over what actually did work.
 The plot is a bit familiar, if not predictable at times, but the pairing of Armie Hammer as John Reid and Depp as Tonto usually works for much of the film.
 But by the end of the movie, when Hammer has finally settled in as the Lone Ranger, I felt like whatever adventure they were riding off to be a part of would probably have been a more fun movie than this origin story.
 Still, the acting is pretty solid in the film (save for Bryant Prince as Danny, the whiney son of Rebecca Reid), and William Fichtner, who is typically an intense actor, is downright creepy as Butch Cavendish.
 Tom Wilkinson is good as Cole, but the role is all too familiar for him (and I could name at least one other movie from the late 90s that had him playing a similar character, but I won't spoil that here), and Ruth Wilson is pretty good as Rebecca Reid, playing a love interest to the Reid boys who fits the time period without looking like she was lifted out of the page of an airbrushed pin-up magazine.
 One of the greatest merits of the film is Hans Zimmer's booming score.
 It's a bit too close to Pirates of the Caribben at times (even the western tune they briefly used in At World's End), but it suits Verbinski's film appropriately, and makes the movie seem a little better than it actually is.

 It's too long, it's paced inconsistently, it's way too violent, and it's tonally uneven; The Lone Ranger may still be a watchable summer movie (and not nearly, nearly as bad as Wild Wild West), but you can't help but feel like it should have been better--and that the Lone Ranger deserved a better movie.
 Verbinski may need to reinvent his directorial approach (or Disney needs to just sever ties with him), as he clearly has lost sight of what makes for good entertainment for the family.
 A sequel could still be warranted given better direction and story, but as it is, The Lone Ranger is ultimately a glorified misfire.- John DiBiase, (reviewed: 7/9/13)

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
-Most reviews are rated on how the reviewer enjoyed the film overall, not on content.
+Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.